MicrosoftDocs/altspace-vr/altspace-vr/journey.md

 ## 4. Creating & hosting events

-Now that you've covered the logistics, it's time to learn how to create and host events.
-AltspaceVR has a variety of features for this process, but we've separated them into the [basics](#basic-event-setup), more [advanced options](#advanced-event-setup), and [hosting-specific tools](#hosting-tools).
+Now you've covered the logistics, it's time to learn how to create and host events.
+AltspaceVR has different features for this process, but we've separated them into the [basics](#basic-event-setup), more [advanced options](#advanced-event-setup), and [hosting-specific tools](#hosting-tools).
 Whether you go through these sequentially, or jump around, you'll be confidently creating your own events by the end of this section.

 ### Basic event setup